 - A wait list for open beds will be kept by the Committee.
 If a renter is not returning, that bed will be made available to the wait list on a first-come, first-served basis.

 - The rental fee per growing season/year is $50 dollars for a 4’ X 8’ bed; $25 for the 4’ X 4’ tabletop and wheelchair beds.
 This will be reviewed annually and may be adjusted.

-- Unpaid balances are collected at the Garden Annual Growers’ Meeting (AGM) or can be paid by email transfer to email@example.com Attendance at this meeting or one of two orientation sessions is required in order to obtain a garden bed assignment and sign your membership agreement.
+- Unpaid balances are collected at the Garden Annual Growers’ Meeting (AGM) or can be paid prior to the AGM by cheque or cash dropped at the hall or by email transfer to email@example.com .
+(Please contact us for security questions.)
+Attendance at this meeting or one of two orientation sessions is required in order to obtain a garden bed assignment and sign your membership agreement.

-- Deadline for cancellation and refund of bed rental is May 15.
-The rental fee for bed cancellation after that date will be forfeited.
+- Deadline for cancellation and refund of bed rental is April 30.
+Rental fee for bed cancellation after that date will be forfeited.

 Garden Members’ Rights

 - To plant and harvest a rented bed alone or with family members/friends according to the Garden Policies